 When planning your investments in retirement, you have a couple of options on how to approach it.
 A “bucket” approach involves splitting your retirement savings into sections — beginning, middle and end — and reducing risk as you go.
 This lets you change your investment strategy and your withdrawals as you get older and your needs change.
 For instance, you might think that in the first decade of retirement, you’ll spend a good deal on travel but, if you are in relatively good health, you won’t need to spend a ton on medical care.
 After that first ten years, your travel might slow down but you’ll need to put aside a bit more for health care and, perhaps, nursing care.

 As a guide, it may help to follow an old rule that states your stock weighting should equal the difference between 100 and your age.
-So for example, at age 70, you should be investing 30% in stocks.
+So for example, at age 70, you should consider being about 30% invested in stocks.
 This is an easy way to keep track of your risk and decrease that risk as you get older.

 The “Cover-the-Basics” Approach